nimesh9528/nimesh9528/README.md

 - 👋 Hi, I’m @nimesh9528
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in WEB DEVELOPMENT
 - 🌱 I’m currently learning java8
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me nimesh9528@gamil.com